Cost-Saving Magic: Stock Footage for Nonprofit Storytelling

 • Speeds up the process: Incorporating stock footage can expedite the video production timeline.
 When you have specific shots in mind, finding the proper stock footage can provide immediate visual content.

 • Limitation to footage: While stock libraries offer a vast selection, diversity limitations exist.
-There's often a lack of ethnic (tons of white people on Stock sites) and situational diversity.
+There's often a lack of ethnic (there are tons of white people on Stock sites) and situational diversity.

 • Not tailored to your brand: Stock footage caters to many projects.
-Stock footage will not always capture the unique essence of your nonprofit's brand.
-If you find some clips that align with your visual style, the chances of finding more are slim due to the limitation of stock footage.
+It will not always capture the unique essence of your brand.
+If you find some clips that align with your visual style, the chances of finding more are slim due to stock footage's limitations.

 These scenes are a collection of clips with various angles featuring the same actor doing something in one location.
 This type of footage is helpful when building a sequence of 2-3 clips together to tell a visual story from beginning, middle, and ending.

-Our go-to is FilmPac, which is more affordable with simple licensing than Film Supply.
+Our go-to is FilmPac, which is more affordable and offers simpler licensing than Film Supply.
 However, FilmSupply has the most stunning clips on the internet.

 Best Premium Sites for Scenes